Lokono: Name

-The name Lokono comes from the Arawak words loko meaning "people" and no, a suffix that makes a noun plural.
+The name Lokono comes from the Lokono words loko meaning "people" and no, a suffix that makes a noun plural.
 They are also called Arawak.

-In 1989, John Peter Bennet (Arawak) wrote that the word Arawak was not originally a Lokono word but was adopted by them.
+In 1989, John P. Bennett (Lokono) wrote that the word Arawak was not originally a Lokono word but was adopted by them.

 In the 19th century, when Western scholars had established that the major Indigenous population of the Caribbean during European contact (now known as the [Taíno] were culturally and linguistically related to the South American Lokono-Arawak, ethnologist Daniel Garrison Brinton proposed calling the Caribbean people "Island Arawak".
 Subsequent scholars shortened this convention to simply "Arawak", thereby causing confusion with the mainland people.

 The Tokono are also called Arawak-Taíno.

 In the 20th century, scholars such as Irving Rouse began using the older term Taíno for the Caribbean peoples to distinguish them from mainlanders.
 The mainland Arawak call themselves "Lokono" (also spelled "Locono" and "Lokomo"); this has become more common in scholarly literature since the late 20th century.